ciwen3/Public/python/steganography/README.md

 # Use:
 1. Run program
-2. Type E or Encrypt to add text to a picture OR Type D or Decrypt to pull text from a picture
+2. Type E or Encode to add text to a picture OR Type D or Decode to pull text from a picture
 3. Input options (ie. text to hide, output photo and/or input photo)
 4. Get Photo with hidden message when Encryopting OR get hidden message from photo when Decrypting.

-# Example Encrypt:
+# Example Encode:
 1. Run program
-2. Encrypt
+2. Encode
 3. text input = Hello World!
 4. input image = ./resources/HelloWorldBlank.PNG
 5. output image = ./resources/HelloWorldEncrypted.PNG

-# Example Decrypt:
+# Example Decode:
 1. Run program
-2. Decrypt
+2. Decode
 3. ./resources/HelloWorldEncrypted.PNG
 4. prints out message: Hello World!

 # To Do:
-1. add help instructions
-2. change encrypt to encode and decrypt to decode
-3. remove case sensitivity in the options
-4. add check to make sure message will fit in the number of pixel found in the picture
+1. add check to make sure message will fit in the number of pixel found in the picture
-5. add begining and end notifiers for text, only display the output from between the notifiers to clear up the output
+2. add begining and end notifiers for text, only display the output from between the notifiers to clear up the output
-6. make graphical interface using Tkinter
+3. make graphical interface using Tkinter
-7. add encrpytion modules
+4. add encrpytion modules
-8. add option to create picture from scratch (possible just a solid color)?? (still debating)
+5. add option to create picture from scratch (possibly just a solid color)?? (still debating)

 # Troubleshooting